Skip to main content

 "Build ChatViewModel with message streaming"

-Cursor will mark ViewModels as @MainActor, inject dependencies via initializer, use protocol types, and add structured logging.
+Cursor will mark ViewModels as @MainActor @Observable, inject dependencies via initializer, use protocol types, and add structured logging.

 "Create a new feature package for Notifications"